senya/git-check-rebase/README.rst

 git-check-rebase package provides scripts for different kinds of git branch rebasing control.
 Let's look through the scenarios, from simple to more complicated.

-Compare two commits: git-change-diff
+Compare two commits: git-change-difftool
 ------------------------------------

 Compare two commits.
 Git provides a native thing to compare commits - git-diff.
 But sometimes we need to compare the *changes* that commits do.
 Like comparing patches.
 Simple example: you cherry-picked some commit from one branch to another.
 After resolving the conflicts you want to check, what did you change in commit.
 You may format patches for the commits to compare and compare them by vimdiff, but there would be alot of noice: a bit different line numbers, different hashes.
-So, there is a tool, that compares differences ignoring such things: git-change-diff.
+So, there is a tool, that compares differences ignoring such things: git-change-difftool.
 Usage is simple:

     git change-diff *<rev1>* *<rev2>*  -  compare changes, contributed by commits *rev1* and *rev2*